eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 To perform the survey, the Ludlum 9DP is used to measure the gamma dose rate.
 Once Vault-1 shield door is opened, they surveyor should slowly enter, watching the readings.
 Go down the beam line, slowly scanning around inch away from the beam line and fill in the survey sheet.
-If any element reads above 20 :math:`\mu R` / hr, scan from 30 cm away to verify the general area is not above background from normal viewing distance.
+If any element reads above 20 µR/hr, scan from 30 cm away to verify the general area is not above background from normal viewing distance.

 .. note::
     A survey sheet exist for routine Vault-1 radiation surveys, but not a dedicated sheet for specifically post beam time surveys.